shawnroos/granola-obsidian/README.md

 2. Run "Granola Notes" from Raycast
 3. Notes appear in Obsidian under Granola folder

+## Project Structure

+- `granola-to-obsidian.sh` - Main script for converting Granola notes to Obsidian
+- `sync-to-raycast.sh` - Script to sync the project version with Raycast
+- `.gitignore` - Excludes backups and logs from version control

+## Features

+- Extracts meeting date from various formats with fallback mechanisms
+- Identifies attendees from complex name formats and email addresses
+- Creates structured Obsidian notes with proper frontmatter
+- Generates daily note entries with links to meeting notes
+- Comprehensive debug logging for troubleshooting

 ## Keeping Scripts in Sync

 To ensure your Raycast script stays in sync with the project version, use the sync script: